thisismisty/widgetintegration/source/index.html.md

 ### JS Script

-On the page or template you want the widget to appear add the following code to the <head> section of the page:
+On the page or template you want the widget to appear add the following code to the &lt;head&gt; section of the page:

 ```html
 <script src="//stickee-comparison.s3-eu-west-1.amazonaws.com/widget/stickee-comparison-widget-min.js" async></script>